jemaltahir/linux-networking/traccarv2.md

 9. **Application-Specific Operations:**

-These commands are about working with specific applications like traccar and phpmyadmin.
+These commands are about working with specific applications like traccar.

 ```bash
 wget http://207.244.225.51/assets/gpswox_web.sql